-The Geological Surveys Branch (GSB) of the Department of Energy and Resource Development oversees the Government's Geochemistry Program.
+The Geological Surveys Branch (GSB) of the Department of Natural Resources and Energy Development oversees the government's Geochemistry Program.
 The program's key objectives are to:

 - compile and maintain geochemical databases using information from the GSB's metallic minerals, bedrock, and surficial mapping programs;

 - help prospectors and others in the mineral industry to obtain and interpret geochemical analyses of rock and mineral samples; and

 - provide geochemical information to government and the private sector for groundwater analysis, environmental assessment, and other engineering studies.

 The GSB gathers many types of geochemical data during its field mapping programs.
 The information plays a vital role in the evaluation of New Brunswick's mineral and hydrocarbon resources.